ggambera/coffee/README.md

 ![](docs/screenshots/search.png)

 ### Menu Options
-When one option is selected, a new API call is executed and bring up all the new information stored:
+When one option is selected, a new API call is executed and bring up all the new information from API:

 ![](docs/screenshots/menu.png)